Slow-roll approximation in quantum cosmology: Homogeneous (scalar) minisuperspace models

 Here $q \equiv (q^\alpha) \equiv (a,\phi)$ and

 The conjugate momenta are $p_\alpha \equiv \partial L / \partial \dot{q}^\alpha = f_{\alpha \beta} \dot{q}^\beta$, or

 The equations of motion (EOM) are

 for general homogeneous minisuperspace models\footnote{That is, models described by an action of the form \eqref{generalS}.
-These can arise more generally e.g. by a metric Ansatz of the type $\di s^2 = - \di t^2 + h_{ij}(q(t)) \di x^i \di x^j$ coupled to homogeneous matter fields.}, and
+These can arise more generally e.g. by a metric Ansatz of the type $\di s^2 = - \di t^2 + h_{ij}(q(t)) \di x^i \di x^j$ coupled to homogeneous matter fields.}, where the Christoffel symbols and covariant derivative are with respect to the metric $f$ in Eq. \eqref{minisupermetric}, and

 for homogeneous scalar minisuperspace models.
 To get back to the dimensionful and canonically normalized $\varphi, \tilde{V}$ and an unscaled metric, send